subhb-hub/CMRD-Cute-Mew-Really-Delighting/README.md

 # CMRD: Confidence-Modulation Reference Deviation Representation for Target-Free Cross-Subject EEG Emotion Recognition

 Official implementation of **CMRD** for target-free cross-subject EEG emotion recognition on **SEED** and **SEED-IV**.
+The main Code will release upon AC...
+Or we are required.

 ## Overview